Orthoporus ornatus: the Arizona Desert Millipede. Credit: David Richman, New Mexico State University, Las Cruces.

 Family Glomeridae.
 These creatures, rather like a woodlice, can roll themselves up into a perfect ball.
 In the tropics there are numerous species, some large and brightly colored.

-Millipedes come in a wide range of sizes, from the smallest at around 2 millimeters in length to the giant African millipede (Archispirostreptus gigas) which can reach lengths of 28 centimeters (11 inches).
+Millipedes come in a wide range of sizes, from the smallest at around 2 mm in length to the giant African millipede (Archispirostreptus gigas) which can reach lengths of 28 cm (11 in).
 They can have as few as eleven body segments or as many as several hundred.
 Generally they are black or brown in color, although there are some more brightly colored species.

 They are, of course, most notable because of their large number of legs, and although they move rather slowly they are powerful burrowers.
 Each pair of legs has its own set of muscles; and the pairs move together, each being slightly out of sync with the pair in front and behind.
 This is what causes the wave-like effect when millipedes walk, and also enables them to easily force their way underground head first.

 Millipedes are mainly nocturnal, although pill millipedes are usually active during the day.
 In some temperate areas millipedes hibernate during the winter months.

 Millipedes have a cylindrical or flattened body that consists of three parts; head, thorax, and abdomen.
 The split between thorax and abdomen, however, is not visually obvious.

 Millipedes have a rounded head, flattened on the underside, and have large mandibles.
 The body has a single chitinous plate on the dorsal side and two or three such plates on the underside.
 In many species these plates are fused together to various degrees and the plates are typically hard and provide the millipede with protection.